 The weight-loss effect increases significantly from ingredients like Caffeine and Synephrine, as well as Green Tea Extract and even Yohimbe.
 Many other components also provide an indirect fat-loss effect.

 If you want to increase your performance while doing cardio, the following ingredients will give you much-needed help: Taurine, Vitamins B, BCAA, and Beta-Alanine.

-However, you should definitely note that pre-workouts aren’t specially made for cardio, because they contain several diuretics, stimulants, and Creatine – all of which are not the ideal choice to consume if you want to have an effective cardiovascular workout.
+However, you should definitely note that pre-workouts aren’t specially made for cardio because they contain several diuretics, stimulants, and Creatine.
+These ingredients aren’t an ideal choice to consume if you want to have an effective cardiovascular workout.

 Hopefully, we’ve answered what does a pre-workout supplement do and other burning questions that you may have.

 These additions to your regular diet have been widely used by the majority of professional bodybuilders and serious gym-goers from all over the world because they simply guarantee tangible results and give you a performance boost that you will genuinely notice.

 So what has your experience with taking pre-workout powder been?
 If you’ve tried some of them, feel free to share your experiences, ideas, and stories with us down in the comments below.
 We’d love to hear them and start a discussion!